V&A Dundee: History

-Temporary closure

-The V&A Dundee was due to launch its fourth exhibition, focusing on the fashion of Mary Quant, in early April 2020, but the museum temporarily closed on 18 March 2020 because of the COVID-19 pandemic.
+In September 2023, as part of the museum's fifth anniversary, it was revealed that the V&A Dundee had been visited by 1.7 million people, and that, to date, generated £304 million for the Scottish economy, and £109 million for Dundee's economy.
+A new permanent exhibition, Stories from the Building, which looks at the background and architecture of the museum, opened on 15 September 2023.
+In January 2024, it was announced that the V&A Dundee would only host one major exhibition a year, in a cost-cutting exercise.

 Features

 Exhibition galleries

-The exhibition galleries are where the temporary exhibitions are placed.
+The exhibition galleries showcase temporary exhibitions that are curated inhouse, or in collaboration with other national and international museums and institutions.
+Some have an entrance fee, while others are free to explore.

 Scottish Design Galleries

-The Scottish Design Galleries feature permanent design works from across Scotland.
+The Scottish Design Galleries feature around 300 objects ranging from architecture to fashion, healthcare to furniture, and engineering to video game design.
+The exhibits are drawn from the V&A’s world-famous collections of art, design and performance, as well as museums, private collections and designers across Scotland and the world.

+Stories from the Building

+As part of the fifth anniversary celebrations, a new permanent exhibition, Stories from the Building, opened on the ground floor which features artefacts from the construction, a model of the museum and an interactive display board which features objects that were used in the construction of the museum from 2015.

 The Oak Room

 Charles Rennie Mackintosh's Oak Room was originally completed in 1908 after being commissioned by Catherine Cranston for use as a tearoom on Ingram Street in Glasgow.
 The 13.5-metre-long double-height room now forms a part of the permanent Scottish Design Gallery at the museum.
 The Oak Room was restored from over 700 original parts that had been stored by the Glasgow City Council for over 50 years.
 The room took 16 months to install, and the total cost of the restoration and conservation was £1.3 million (2018).